tomas-fryza/avr-course/Labs/07-uart/README.md

 ![UART frame 8N1](Images/uart_frame_8n1.png)

-### Example
+### Example of UART communication

-> Let the following image shows one frame of UART communication transmitting from the ATmega328P in 8N1 mode.
+> **Question:** Let the following image shows one frame of UART communication transmitting from the ATmega328P in 8N1 mode.
 What ASCII code/character does it represent?
 According to bit period, estimate the symbol rate.
 >
    &nbsp;
    ![Timing of UART](Images/uart_capture_E.png)

-> 8N1 means that 8 data bits are transmitted, no parity is used, and the number of stop bits is one.
+> **Answer:** 8N1 means that 8 data bits are transmitted, no parity is used, and the number of stop bits is one.
 Because the frame always starts with a low level start bit and the order of the data bits is from LSB to MSB, the data transmitted bu UART is therefore `0100_0101` (0x45) and according to the [ASCII](http://www.asciitable.com/) (American Standard Code for Information Interchange) table, it represents the letter `E`.
 >
 > The figure further shows that the bit period, i.e. the duration of one bit, is 104&nbsp;us.
 The symbol rate of the communication is thus 1/104e-6 = 9615, i.e. approximately 9600&nbsp;Bd.
 >

-In the lab, we are using [UART library](http://www.peterfleury.epizy.com/avr-software.html) developed by Peter Fleury.
+1. In the lab, we are using [UART library](http://www.peterfleury.epizy.com/avr-software.html) developed by Peter Fleury.
 Use online manual of UART library and add the input parameters and description of the functions to the following table.

    | **Function name** | **Function parameters** | **Description** | **Example** |
    | :-- | :-- | :-- | :-- |